judaicalink/judaicalink-site/content/about-us.md

 Scholarly reference works like encyclopediae, glossars, or catalogs function as guides to a scholarly domain and as anchor points and manifestations of scholarly work.
 On the web of Linked Data, they can take on a key function to interlink resources related to the described concepts.

 JudaicaLink provides support to publish and interlink existing reference works of the Jewish culture and history as Linked Data.

-We are currently in the planning phase with several maintainers and publishers of such reference works.
-Stay tuned for further information.
+For each entity described in such works, a Unique Resource Identifier (URI) is created that can be used to link and thereby identify mentions of this entity in metadata and texts.
+The process of this identification and linking is refered to as contextualisation.

+JudaicaLink is currently developed as part of the DFG-funded project [FID Jewish Studies](https://www.jewishstudies.de/), where a special information service is created for the Jewish Studies.
+The FID project is lead by the University Library Johann Christian Senckenberg in Frankfurt/Main.

 If you are interested in joining us, either because you are responsible for a reference work or because you want to support us, please contact <a href="http://wiss.iuk.hdm-stuttgart.de/people/kai-eckert/"> Kai Eckert</a>.